Last updated: June 2020

 Good Bye Lenin!
 (2003)

 Set in East Berlin, a woman falls into a coma and misses the fall of the Berlin Wall.
-When she awakes her children don’t want to shock her and try to screen her from the economic changes occurring outside the bedroom window.
+When she awakens her children don’t want to shock her, and attempt to screen the economic changes occurring outside the bedroom window.
 This is an entertaining but poignant demonstration of the transition process and alternative economic systems.

 There Will be Blood (2007)